On partially wrapped Fukaya categories: Introduction

 \subsection{Outline of the paper}

 In Section \ref{ch:geom setup}, we define stops and pumpkin domains in terms of local models.
 We prove Proposition \ref{prop:stops exist}, which justifies that definition, and we use it to give basic examples of pumpkin domains.
 We then describe how to glue pumpkin domains along stops.
 This is used in a basic way to control the geometry in Sections \ref{ch:nondeg stops} and \ref{ch:stop removal}.
-It will also be used in an upcoming paper \cite{Sylv_gluing} where we will explain how to recover the partially wrapped Fukaya category of a gluing from the partially wrapped Fukaya categories of the original pumpkin domains and certain functors associated to the stops.

 In Section \ref{ch:PWFC}, we define partially wrapped Fukaya categories.
-We then construct continuation functors and homotopies between them, with the objective of proving that partially wrapped Fukaya categories are invariant under isotopies of the stops.
-The reader who is willing to take this fact for granted may safely skip Sections \ref{sec:Functors} through \ref{sec:moving stops}.
+We then state some invariance properties in Proposition \ref{prop:pwfc properties}, which are proven in the expanded version \cite{Sylv_pwfc-big}.

-Section \ref{ch:nondeg stops} begins by constructing the action on Hochschild homology which goes into the definition of a strongly nondegenerate stop.
+Section \ref{ch:nondeg stops} begins by constructing the action filtration on Hochschild chains which goes into the definition of a strongly nondegenerate stop.
 This allows us to state the precise version of Theorem \ref{thm:quotient-intro}.
-We then introduce a chain-level notion called a \emph{weakly nondegenerate stop} and prove that every strongly nondegenerate stop is weakly nondegenerate (Proposition \ref{prop:nondegeneracy}).
+We then introduce a chain-level nondegeneracy condition for the pair $(M,\sigma)$ and prove that it holds whenever $\sigma$ is strongly nondegenerate (Proposition \ref{prop:nondegeneracy}).
 This is the key technical ingredient we use to pass from data in the stop to data on the ambient pumpkin domain.

 Finally, in Section \ref{ch:stop removal}, we prove the main theorem.
 We begin by constructing the coproduct operation.
 Then we construct a sequence of smaller homotopies which interpolate between the composition of product with coproduct and a projection to the partially wrapped part.
 The key observation here is that every time a long $X_H$-chord intersects a stop $\sigma$, it does so by first entering a neighborhood of $\sigma$, then intersecting $\sigma$, and then leaving the neighborhood.
 Thus, by carefully choosing incidence conditions with the boundary of a neighborhood of $\sigma$, we construct in Section \ref{sec:last htopy} an operation which looks like the identity but is homotopic to zero.